marcinofulus/iCSEbook1/Warsztaty/source/ProjectileMotion.rst

 Examples of possible projects
 =============================

-You will have a chance to look at some of these today ##Catapults and cannons and sports such as baseball \* Easy to compare with experimental data, either before or after simulation. \* Can look into studies of air drag, Reynolds number etc. |cannonball|
+You will have a chance to look at some of these today

+Catapults and cannons and sports such as baseball
+* Easy to compare with experimental data, either before or after simulation.
+* Can look into studies of air drag, Reynolds number etc. |cannonball|

-.. |cannonball| image:: figs\cannonball.svg
+.. |cannonball| image:: figs/cannonball.svg

 Skydiving and bungeejumping
 ===========================